• Skip to primary navigation

 Sliced Onions, Sweet Potatoes, Broccoli Florets, and Asparagus on a White Wooden Surface

-• To make your batter, mix the flour, salt, and baking soda (if you're making beer tempura) together in a small bowl.
+• To make your batter, mix the flour, salt, and baking powder (if you're making beer tempura) together in a small bowl.
 Add the beer or seltzer water.

 • Whisk everything together until the ingredients are combined.